Covid-19 is raging across the US, with a surge in cases and hospitalizations causing new disruptions – KION546

 “The cases are going up,” Dr. Anthony Fauci told CNN’s Wolf Blitzer Wednesday night.
 “We have an average of about 117,000 cases.
 We have an increase the percentage of hospitalizations.
 Deaths are still over a thousand.
 Then you have, looking over your shoulder, the Omicron variant, which we know, from what’s going on in South Africa and in the UK, is a highly transmissible virus.”

 Climbing cases and hospitalizations come as the Omicron variant — which scientists believe to be more contagious, though most cases so far appear to be mild — continues to be identified in a growing number of US states.
-Experts like Fauci, the nation’s top infectious disease expert, have said it is likely the become the dominant strain.
+Experts including Fauci, the director of the National Institute of Allergy and Infectious Diseases, have said it is likely the Omicron variant will become the dominant strain, though the US continues to struggle with the Delta variant.

 “Certainly, what it is showing us in other countries, and I believe soon in our own country … is that it has an extraordinary ability to transmit efficiently and spread,” Facui told ABC’s “Good Morning America” Thursday.